πŸ“œ/skills/fuz-stack/references/tsdoc-comments

 Documents mutations to parameters or external state.
 Supported by fuz_ui's tsdoc_helpers.ts.

-/** * Shuffles an array in place using the Fisher-Yates algorithm. * @param array - the array to shuffle * @mutates array - randomly reorders elements in place */ export function shuffle<T>(array: T[]): T[] { // ... }/** * Apply named middleware specs to a Hono app. * * @param app - the Hono app * @param specs - middleware specs to apply * @mutates `app` */
+/** * Shuffles an array in place using the Fisher-Yates algorithm. * @param array - the array to shuffle * @mutates array - randomly reorders elements in place */ export function shuffle<T>(array: T[]): T[] { // ... }/** * Apply named middleware specs to a Hono app. * * @param specs - middleware specs to apply * @mutates app - registers each spec's middleware on the app */

 @module